Alexander-Protasenya/Tulur.DataMappings/README.md

 2. Checking existence of a default constructor for result type was moved from "Run-time" to "Compile-time".
 So, if result type does not have a default constructor, application will not be compiled.
 3. Checking existence of a mapping-function before using was added.
 4. Parameter "capacity" for mapping rules was added.
 It is common feature for .NET collections.
 It will be helpful if you exactly know number of your kinds of mappings.
-5. I had to completely refactor of FsMapper, because I had a lot of ideas to improve it.
-As a result I had manage to make code shorter and increase performance!
-I happy about this because FsMapper is fastest mapper which I saw.
-It was fastest mapper :-)

 ### Usage